 Figure 1.
 Distribution of 993 source data sets on the eukaryotic tree of life, separated by data set type, with taxonomy based on UniEuk (Berney et al., 2017; Adl et al., 2019).
 The position of the eukaryotic root, indicated with a dashed line, is currently unresolved.
 Group names shown in gray are not officially recognized.
 The figure was created with iTOL (Letunic & Bork, 2019).

-The EukProt Database
+The EukProt database

 EukProt (currently in version 3; 22 November, 2021) contains 993 eukaryotic species from 5 different sequence data-types (Figure 1): genome (375 species), single-cell genome (56), transcriptome (498), single-cell transcriptome (47), and expressed sequence tag (EST; 17).
 The data sets were downloaded from 37 different sources (Figure 2), with the two principal sources being NCBI (Sayers et al., 2020) and the Marine Microbial Eukaryote Transcriptome Sequencing Project (MMETSP) (Keeling et al., 2014).
 The database contains broad taxonomic representation, with species from 34 of 36 major deeply-branching eukaryotic lineages defined in the UniEuk database (Berney et al., 2017).
 Within these major groups, however, the representation remains uneven, which results from several factors: the difficulty of discovering, culturing or sequencing species from many lineages; a bias towards sequencing either macroscopic, multicellular species or unicellular species that are parasites (e.g., Apicomplexa), photosynthetic (such as diatoms, which are part of the ochrophyte lineage), or are otherwise economically important (del Campo et al., 2014); and very uneven evolutionary histories among groups, with some having undergone major diversification with many different morphologies, and others having diversified to a lesser extent (or with only a few surviving lineages).